 As goiters enlarge with time, they can cause difficulty breathing, swallowing problems, or voice changes.
 At times, goiters need to be removed surgically.

 The incidence of thyroid cancer is increasing in the United States.
 In fact, thyroid cancer rates are rising faster than any other cancer in the United States.
+Thyroid cancer is now the fastest growing cancer worldwide!
 There are different types of thyroid cancer, including papillary, follicular, Hurthle cell, medullary, and anaplastic.
 Most thyroid cancers have an excellent prognosis and are not typically aggressive.
 Patients can be treated with minimally invasive surgery to remove these cancers and surrounding lymph nodes with smaller scars and easier recovery.